 As you can see, there is a wide array of flea control products for dogs – different types, different brands, and different methods of use.

 Since not all products are made the same, finding the right one can be tricky.
 To make the shopping process simpler, we have compiled a checklist of the things you need to look for in a flea & tick treatment:

-- Prescription vs. over-the-counter flea prevention and control – for some treatments, you will have to visit the vet’s office and get a prescription, while others are easily available over-the-counter.
+- Prescription vs. Over-the-Counter: For some treatments, you will have to visit the vet’s office and get a prescription, while others are easily available over-the-counter.

-- Some products may be used together – it is also possible to combine different types of products.
-For example, a shampoo kills fleas immediately and then a topical treatment for more lasting infestation prevention.
+- Some Products may be Used Together: It is also possible to combine different types of products.
+For example, a shampoo kills fleas immediately, and then a topical treatment can be applied for more lasting infestation prevention.

 What You Need to Know about Fleas and Ticks in Dogs